CS5520FeinbergFall2023/group-project-group-5/README.md

     - Perform addition with another image by adding every pair of pixels.

 -  public MyImage projectCoordinate(int[][] projectMatrix)
     - Project coordinate of the original component element.
 For example, 1 0 w 0 -1 h projects (x,y) to (x+w,-y+h), and project accordingly pixels in the old image to the new one.
-It made use of the parent's projectCoordinateCal tool function and projects the pixels to the result new image.

 -  public MyImage mapElement(Function<Pixel, Pixel> function)
     - Map all pixels in the image with given pixel function with traversal.